-11.11 Where the designated landing area is on the display side of the Crowd Line, no part of that area shall be closer than 15 metres to the Crowd Line.
+11.11 Where the designated PLA is on the display side of the Crowd Line, no part of that area shall be closer than 15 metres to the Crowd Line.

-- 11.12 Where the designated landing area is in an area set aside for Spectators, it must be enclosed with rope, tape or fencing and no parachutist shall intentionally land closer than 15 metres to any spectator. - 11.13 The landing area available must be a minimum of: - 5000 square metres in area with a minimum width of 50 metres for 'C' and 'D' licence parachutists - ii) 20000 square metres in area with a minimum width of 100 metres for 'B' licence parachutists - 11.14 The landing area must be suitably marked and must be clearly identifiable by each parachutist from the time he exits the aircraft.
+- 11.12 Where the designated PLA is in an area set aside for Spectators, it must be enclosed with rope, tape or fencing and no parachutist shall intentionally land closer than 15 metres to any spectator. - 11.13 The PLA available must be a minimum of: - 5000 square metres in area with a minimum width of 50 metres for 'C' and 'D' licence parachutists - ii) 20000 square metres in area with a minimum width of 100 metres for 'B' licence parachutists - 11.14 The PLA must be suitably marked and must be clearly identifiable by each parachutist from the time he exits the aircraft.